camwestwood/xapi/recipes/vle/assignment-submitted.md

 ```

 ### Result
-The result entity describes the completion of a learning activity.
+The Result entity describes the completion of a learning activity.

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Data type</th></tr>
 	<tr>
 		<td>result.completion [1]</td>
-		<td>When set to "true", result.completion indicates that the learner attended the event. "false" indicates that the learner did not attend the event.</td>
+		<td>When set to "true", result.completion indicates that the learner attended the event; "false" indicates that the learner did not attend the event.</td>
 		<td>Boolean</td>
 	</tr>
 </table>